NVIDIA/NeMo/README.md

 shared by multiple users in the same ACE by setting the permissions of a workspace.

+The data preparation scripts must be ran in multi-node mode, with at least 2 nodes (and a maximum of 30 nodes).

 To run the data preparation pipeline, run:
 ```
 python3 /opt/bignlp/bignlp-scripts/main.py run_data_preparation=True run_training=False run_conversion=False \